ivandotv/validar/docs/validate/validation-result.md

 }
 ```

-Missing fields are storred in the `missing` array.
+Missing fields are stored in the `missing` array.

 ```js
 // same object as result.struct.occupation